-There’s a wide array of design options available, from plain white in gloss or matte (the most common choice) or textured, stone-effects.
+There’s a wide array of design options available, from plain white in gloss or matte (the most common choice) to textured, stone-effects.
 The sheets are also available in adventurous colors and patterns, so do shop around because you can really create an impact.

-Fibreglass and acrylic look almost identical, but they are a couple of differences to take into account when considering your shower wall options.
+Fiberglass and acrylic look almost identical, but they are a couple of differences to take into account when considering your shower wall options.
 Acrylic usually has a high-gloss finish and is more durable than fiberglass, which is more prone to scratching and fading.
-Fiberglass is the cheaper of the two options, but if care is taken to maintain it, can provide an attractive patina for several years.
+Fiberglass is the cheaper of the two options, but if care is taken to maintain it, it can provide an attractive patina for several years.

 The main drawback with wall sheets is that they don’t age as well as more conventional wall tiles.
 They are prone to yellowing and scratching; they show their age more quickly.
 Holes and cracks can be patched up, but they’re unlikely to be invisible.

 But if cheap and easy are your priorities, you can’t go wrong with shower wall sheets.

 Ceramic and Porcelain Tiles

 Ceramic and porcelain tiles offer a water-tight surface with endurance and are often the choice if you’re looking for a higher-end finish.
 Available in a vast array of styles and designs, the trickiest part is choosing from such a wide range.